How to Improve Your Garden Using Last Year’s Lessons

 vintage flower container with summer flowers

-The plants you select should align with the goals you’ve set for your garden area and the available space you have to work with.
+The plants you select should align with your garden area’s goals and the available space.

 If you’re focused on creating a pollinator-friendly garden, choose nectar-rich flowers that attract bees, butterflies, and hummingbirds.

-Consider the size of your raised bed garden or vegetable beds when selecting plants.
+When selecting plants, consider the size of your raised bed garden or vegetable beds.
 Some, like pumpkins and squash, need enough space to spread out.
-Others, such as compact dwarf varieties and vertical growing options are perfect for small space gardens or a container garden.
+Others, such as compact dwarf varieties and vertical growing options, are perfect for small spaces or container gardens.

 Planning Your Garden from Last Year: planning tools for the garden

-A well-thought-out garden design can maximize space, optimize sunlight exposure, and create a visually appealing and functional outdoor space.
+A well-designed garden can maximize space, optimize sunlight exposure, and create a visually appealing and functional outdoor space.

-Whether you are an experienced or new gardener, sketch out a rough layout of your garden on graph paper before you start planting.
+Sketch out a rough garden layout on graph paper before you start planting.

 marigolds growing in the cut flower garden and white picket fence

-Strategically placing plants that benefit each other when grown together is known as companion planting.
+Strategically placing plants that benefit each other when grown together is called companion planting.
 Some plants can deter pests, enhance soil fertility, or provide shade and support to neighboring crops.

 Planning Your Garden from Last Year: colorful sweet peas and strawflowers in garden

 Consider the size of mature plants.
-Be sure to provide adequate spacing to prevent overcrowding, which can lead to competition for resources and hinder growth.
+Provide adequate spacing to prevent overcrowding, which can lead to competition for resources and hinder growth.

 Determine how the sunlight falls on your garden throughout the day.
 Most flowers and vegetable plants thrive with at least 6-8 hours of full sun daily.